ignite/cli/readme.md

 For questions and support, ask easily on [GitHub Discussions](https://github.com/ignite/cli/discussions).
 The issue list in this repo is exclusively for bug reports and feature requests.

-## Cosmos SDK compatibility
+## Cosmos SDK compatibility (deprecated)

+The Cosmos SDK tooling now lives under `ignite cosmos` and is deprecated.
-Blockchains created with Ignite CLI use the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) framework.
+Blockchains created with it use the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) framework.
 To ensure the best possible experience, use the version of Ignite CLI that corresponds to the version of Cosmos SDK that your blockchain is built with.
 Unless noted